Welcome to the Biochemistry and Biophysics Graduate Programs at Iowa State University!

 August 17 – Classwork begins

-November 25 - Fall semester ends; fall rotations continue until a date in December to be determine.
+November 25 - Fall semester ends; fall rotations continue until a date in December to be determined.
 Students on fall assistantships continue working through December 31

 December 24-25 – University holidays